Explorer Belt 2027

 What will the expedition involve?

-Participants will spend ten days on a self‑led expedition, travelling through the Netherlands, Belgium, or Germany.
+Participants will spend ten days on a self‑led expedition, travelling through the Netherlands, Belgium, or Luxembourg.
 Each team will plan and complete their own journey, which may involve:

 • Walking